DaveBackus/Data_Bootcamp_Book/py-fun1.md

 The third line is something new:  we add the string `some` to the string `thing`.
 What would you expect to get?
 Try `print(c)` to find out.
 That gives us the answer: `c = 'something'`.
 We've simply stitched the two strings together, one after the other.
 We'll see that operations like this are extremely helpful when we're working with data.

 Strings also allow us to produce better-looking output.
 For example, in the previous section we can change the statement `print(z)` to `print('The value of z is ', z)`.
 The first argument (or input), `'The value of z is '`, is a string.
 The second argument, `z`, is a variable.
 Together they produce the output `The value of z is  0.6666666666666666`, which is clearer than the number `0.6666666666666666` on its own.
-Here's the same thing spread over two lines:
+Or we could spread this over two lines:
 ```python
 message = 'The value of z is'
 print(message, z)